Psychtoolbox-3/psychtoolbox-3.github.com/docs/ColorCal2.md

      quitting Octave or Matlab will also close the connection, so this is
      not strictly needed.

-### All the following commands are not supported on MS-Windows, only on Linux and OSX:
+All the following commands are not supported on MS-Windows, only on Linux
+and macOS, and on macOS they need a 3rd party installed libusb-1.0.dylib
+(see 'help PsychHID'):

 'GetRawData' - Returns the raw data for all three light channels, the